Menu

 In our side-by-side egg release test - widely recognized as the most reliable benchmark for cast iron cooking surface performance - the Stargazer outperformed a comparably-seasoned Lodge skillet in every test during the first four weeks of daily use [7].
 The machined surface simply presents fewer microscopic sites for proteins and starches to bond to, and the resulting food release improvement is immediately noticeable even to novice cooks.
 The integrated helper handle is another addition that Lodge's standard skillet conspicuously lacks: when pulling a fully loaded 12-inch skillet from a 450°F oven, that second grip point transforms a precarious balancing act into a controlled, confident lift.
 At $105–$125, the Stargazer commands a real premium over the Lodge, but for cooks who use cast iron daily and want to eliminate the frustrations of the learning curve, those extra dollars buy meaningfully better daily performance.

-Lancaster Cast Iron No. 10 Skillet#
+4. Lancaster Cast Iron No. 10 Skillet - Best Artisan & Heirloom Pick#

 Best for: Serious home chefs who cook daily and want the finest bare cast iron experience available, cast iron collectors, and anyone seeking a heirloom-quality gift for a discerning cook.

-• +Hand-polished cooking surface approaches the smoothness of carbon steel - delivers exceptional food release with minimal seasoning
+• Hand-polished cooking surface approaches the smoothness of carbon steel - delivers exceptional food release with minimal seasoning

-• +Lighter than traditional heavy-gauge cast iron at approximately 5 lbs despite the 11.625-inch cooking diameter
+• Lighter than traditional heavy-gauge cast iron at approximately 5 lbs despite the 11.625-inch cooking diameter

-• +Stunning craftsmanship and clean aesthetic that makes it as compelling as an object as it is as a cooking tool
+• Stunning craftsmanship and clean aesthetic that makes it as compelling as an object as it is as a cooking tool

-• +Excellent heat distribution with minimal hotspots due to precise, consistent casting thickness throughout the pan
+• Excellent heat distribution with minimal hotspots due to precise, consistent casting thickness throughout the pan

-• +Made in USA with Lancaster's lifetime guarantee and dedicated customer support team
+• Made in USA with Lancaster's lifetime guarantee and dedicated customer support team

 • Premium price of $160–$200 places it among the most expensive bare cast iron options on the market